TukuToi/tukutoi-cp-directory-integration/readme.md

 It is possible to manage plugins that are not listed in the ClassicPress Directory with this plugin as well.
 The conditions for this to work are:
 - the GitHub stored Plugin MUST have a tag `classicpress-plugin`.
-- the GitHub Repository MUST have a valid Release tag named with a SemVer release version (like `1.0.0`) and Public Release with a manually uploaded Release Asset in Zip Format.
-This ZIP MUST be uploaded to the release section for `Attach binaries by dropping them here or selecting them.`
+- the GitHub Repository MUST have a valid Release tag named with a SemVer release version (like `1.0.0`) .
+- the release MUST have a manually uploaded Zip Asset uploaded to the release section for `Attach binaries by dropping them here or selecting them.` holding the plugin.
+- the repository MUST have EITHER OR BOTH a readme.txt OR readme.md (can be all uppercase too).
+The readme.txt is prioritized and MUST follow the WordPress readme.txt rules.
+The readme.md file is used only as backup, and if used, MUST have at least one line featuring `# Plugin Name Here`.
+- the repository MUST be public.

 By default, there is a _vetted list_ of _Organizations_ added to the plugin.
 If a Developer wants to appear on said list, they can submit a PR to the `github-orgs.txt` File of this Plugin, by adding their Guthub Organization data to the JSON array.